Graded String Diagrams for Imprecise Probability and Causal Intervention: Imprecise Probabilistic Programming

 \section{Imprecise Probabilistic Programming}

 The primary goal of~\cite{LiellCock2025} is to provide theoretical foundations for a compositional language modelling imprecise probability.
 They prove that their framework of choice, the category $\ImP$, is a convenient setting to interpret such a language.
 The category $\BImP$ has similar features, but it also reaps the benefits of the string diagrammatic presentation we gave in \cref{thm:axbimp}.
 In particular, it allows for a graphical translation of programs.

 In \cref{sec:progbimp}, we define a programming language with nondeterministic and probabilistic choices that can be translated into string diagrams of $\BImP$.
-We also show that this language is commutative and affine, i.e.~the equations in \cref{thm:desiderata} hold, hence it satisfies \textit{Desideratum 1} of \cite{LiellCock2025}.
-In \cref{sec:conditioning}, we extend the language with a construct for exact conditioning by `augmenting' $\BImP$ mirroring how $\Circ$ is augmented to $\mathsf{ProbCirc}$ in \cite{Piedeleu2024}.
-This is immediate thanks to \cref{thm:gradedpresfrompres}.
+We also show that this language is commutative and affine, i.e.~the equations in \cref{thm:desiderata} hold, hence it satisfies \textit{Desideratum 1} of~\cite{LiellCock2025}.
+In \cref{sec:conditioning}, we extend the language with a construct for exact conditioning by `augmenting' $\BImP$ mirroring how $\Circ$ is augmented to $\mathsf{ProbCirc}$ in~\cite{Piedeleu2025b}.
+This is immediate thanks to the modular completeness result \cref{thm:gradedpresfrompres}.
 We end the section by presenting two examples of graphical programs that illustrate the potential in modelling imprecise probabilities.